lemrey/sdk-nrf/applications/thread_border_router/README.rst

 User interface
 **************

-nRF TBR application supports commands listed in the `OpenThread CLI Reference`_.
+The nRF TBR application supports commands listed in the `OpenThread CLI Reference`_.
 The OpenThread CLI is integrated into the system shell accessible over the serial connection.
 To indicate a Thread command, the ``ot`` keyword needs to precede the command.

-The application also provides an additional set of commands related to nRF TBR features.
+The application also provides an additional set of commands related to the nRF TBR features.
 To indicate a nRF TBR command, the ``tbr`` keyword needs to precede the command.
 Run the ``tbr`` command without any parameters to list all available commands.